bedops/bedops/docs/content/revision-history.rst

   * Added :code:`--unique` (:code:`-u`) and :code:`--duplicates` (:code:`-d`) options to only print unique and duplicate in sorted output, to mimic the behavior of :code:`sort -u` and :code:`uniq -d` Unix tools.
 This follows up on `issue 196 <https://github.com/bedops/bedops/issues/196>`_.

+  * Switched compile-time, stack-allocated :code:`char` arrays to runtime, heap-based pointers.
+Timing tests on shuffled FIMO datasets suggest the impact from having to allocate space for buffers at runtime is very minimal.
+Moving from stack to heap will help avoid segfaults from running into OS-level stack limits, when BEDOPS-level constants change the maximum line length to something larger than the stack.

 * Revision testing

   * Starch suite tests were updated for v2.2 archives created via v2.4.30 binaries (Linux, libc 2.22).